 Surface water and groundwater catchment areas from which untreated water is drawn for the purposes of water supply may be designated by Council as:

-- (a) Controlled;
+- (a) Controlled Catchment; or

-- (b) Restricted; or
+- (b) Restricted Catchment; or

-- (c) Open.
+- (c) Open Catchment.

-These catchments are also subject to National Environmental Standards for Sources of Human Drinking Water.
+Advisory Note: These catchments are also subject to National Environmental Standards for Sources of Human Drinking Water.

 8.2.2 Controlled Catchments